 Those few minutes kept adding up.
 We waited, and waited.
-Our son was really ready to get out of there, as was I.
+Our son was really ready to get out of there, and so was I.

 Then a doctor came into the room.
 She said she wanted to admit our son to the hospital immediately.

-So then I had to call my wife, who is wondering why in the world are we not home yet, and tell her to sit down, since she’s 8-1/2 months pregnant, and inform her that our son has a brain tumor and needs to have surgery right away.
+So then I had to call my wife, who is wondering why in the world we hadn’t come home yet.
+And tell her to sit down, since she’s 8-1/2 months pregnant.
+And inform her that our son has a brain tumor and needs to have surgery right away.

 We can still remember the numbness of that day.
 The questions.
 The fears.